PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 option flag is required.
 The focused plus architecture suite passed 252 tests, and all 11 TensorFlow-import-blocked tests passed.
 No pull request was created, reopened, or updated.

+That sequence is now implemented in `passes/qlinear_recovery_orchestration.py` with a frozen ModelIR-only context, five stable IDs, direct imports of all existing owners, and shared immutable invocation execution.
+The lowerer retains its historical helper, both outer calls, and both ordering boundaries as a two-line delegate.
+Focused and architecture contracts verify exact arguments, multiplicity, context wiring, instrumented order, and lowerer-import isolation.
+The 394-test related owner set, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+No public API, artifact, dependency, runtime order, or TensorFlow boundary changed, and no pull request was created, reopened, or updated.